Responsible Cat Ownership in Tasmania

 • Cats over the age of four months must be desexed and microchipped(exceptions apply).

-• Cats that are sold or given away must be more than eight weeks old, desexed, microchipped, vaccinated, had at least one treatment for internal worms and be free of external parasites.
+• Cats that are sold or given away must be at least eight weeks old, desexed, microchipped, vaccinated, had at least one treatment for internal worms and be free of external parasites.

 • A person is permitted to trap, seize and humanely destroy cats in certain circumstances.